About the course

 *Please note a first degree comprises 300 HE credit points of which 60 must be at level 6 of the QCF.

-GCSE Grade C (or above) in English Language, Mathematics and Science* at the point of application (*please note that we consider either dual award Science or single award Biology, Chemistry or Physics.
+Applicants should also have GCSE Grade C/4 (or above) in English Language, Mathematics and Science* at the point of application (*please note that we consider either dual award Science or single award Biology, Chemistry or Physics.
 Science related qualifications such as Human Biology or Environmental Science are not considered equivalent).

 We are looking for applicants who: